 Last summer, the water board knew trouble was coming when surveys showed the wells were draining faster than expected.
 They tried sinking new wells.
 All came up dry.
 The effort sapped the financial reserves of the water company.

 Lake of the Woods could be a victim of location.
 It shares groundwater with several other water districts, some lower in elevation.
-“The water follows faultlines and stuff like that, so it’s naturally draining downhill,” said Raphael Molina Jr., the operations manager for Lake of the Woods.
+“The water follows faultlines and stuff like that, so it’s naturally draining downhill,” said Rafael Molina Jr., the operations manager for Lake of the Woods.

 Molina works for Lake of the Woods and Krista Mutual Water Company part time.
 His full time job is for the Lebec County Water District.
 On his belt is a fat ring of keys for trucks, offices, and locks around wells.